 The New School provides graduate students with employment opportunities as Teaching Fellows and Teaching Assistants.
 Teaching Fellows are the instructors of record for their courses and bear full responsibility for the classes they teach.
 Teaching Assistants

 work under the direction of a course instructor to help with a range of instructional responsibilities.
-See the Graduate Student Teaching Program page for how to apply.
+View the Graduate Student Teaching Program page for information on how to apply.